YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 best accommodates different directions of relation execution.
 In our case using `( * )` to generate and `gcd` to test allows productive  compromise between forward and backward efficiency, whilst using `gcd` to generate and `( * )` to test maximizes forward efficiency at the cost of substantially losing backward efficiency.
+Similarly, `simplify'` omits the `gcd` step thus speeds up the backward direction at the cost of losig forward correctness.
+The philosophy is about
+compromise: if you want bidrectional support, you have to accpet that the performance on each direction is not as good as the design that is optimized for that direction, and if you want excellent performance on one direction then you have to accept that it does not support bidirectional execution !